News

 LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

-Two former students of Tecnun receive recognition at the Toribio Echevarria awards.
+Two alumnae of Tecnun receive recognition at the Toribio Echevarria Awards

 The winners are Eider Sánchez and Maider Alberich, from the company Naru Intelligence.